cwfletcher/stt/README.md

 ## 2. Implementation

 We implement STT using Gem5 simulator.
+This is built on an early version of Gem5 (commit:38a1e23).
 To make the simulation close to a commodity processor, we use Gem5's o3 processor.
 The major changes are:

 * add taint tracking logic to track all tainted data
 * add delay logic for handling explicit channels (memory instructions)